 Rolling Stone interview with Trent Reznor

 Music has always been one of the most important ways I’ve found to inspire myself.
-Whether it’s to help me focus more on my studies, give me a welcome break during the day, or to just help me lose myself between the notes as I listen to my favorite songs music has always had an undeniable impact on my life.
+Whether its to help me focus more on my studies, give me a welcome break during the day, or to just help me lose myself between the notes as I listen to my favourite songs music has always had an undeniable impact on my life.

 When I packed my bags to leave for Japan I made sure to carry my iPod with me as well as an external HDD that had my entire music collection in MP3 format so that during the first few months of my time living away from my friends and family I could just turn on a track and immediately feel as though I was back home.